defimono/smart_contract_foundation/README.md

 ## Description

-Foundational smart contracts and related PyTeal templates for DeFi Mono that comprise key areas that comprise various systems.
-These have been provided as a tool to improve the community, Algorand ecosystem, etc. learn as well as provide the key contracts for external public security access, access, and collaboration.
+Foundational smart contracts and related PyTeal templates for DeFi Mono that comprise key areas of the platform and supporting systems.
+These have been provided as a tool to improve the community, Algorand ecosystem, educate, etc. as well as provide the key contracts for external public security access, access, and collaboration.

+## Contracts

+Currently, the testnet implementation is nearing completion for the following smart contract application groups.

 ### Reserve